Balu-1994/hpc_cloud/_sources/README.md

 # Demo repository for HPC and cloud computing course

-This is a minimal repository demonstrating how to use GitHub in combination with [binder](https://mybinder.org), Google Colab, Zenodo and Jupyter Book.
+This is a minimal repository demonstrating how to use GitHub in combination with [binder](https://mybinder.org), Google Colab, Zenodo and Jupyter-Book.